flux-music/flux-music-license/README.md

 5. Disclaimer

-Flux Music is provided "as is", without warranty of any kind.
+Jupiter is provided "as is", without warranty of any kind.
 The developer shall not be held liable for any damages arising from its use.

 ---